fosrl/docs/packages/docusaurus/docs/03-Pangolin/02-Configuration/02-config.md

     -   Example: `pangolin`
     -   The hostname of the Pangolin container.
 This is used for internal communication between the components.
     -   If running with Docker Compose, this should be the name of the container, which is likely `pangolin`.
--   `secure_cookies`: boolean
-    -   Whether to set the `Secure` flag on cookies.
-This is recommended if you are running Pangolin over HTTPS.
 -   `session_cookie_name`: string
     -   Example: `p_session_token`
     -   The name of the session cookie.
 This is used to store the session token for the main application.